fact-benchmark/factbenchmark/model.md

 micro_nav: true

 # Hero section
-title: Measuring "truth"
+title: Modeling "truthiness"
 description: >
-    Our approach to measuring the truth or falsity of a claim is primarily informed by practicality and respect for organisations with high journalistic standards.
-Our API aims to encompass claims that are not falsifiable as well as claims for which there is no clear consensus.
+    Our approach to measuring the truthiness (and check-worthiness) of each claim is a bayesian model which simulataneously rates the 'accuracy' of agents as well as of the claims they are evaluating.
+This is then used to inform an estimate of the 'skill' of agents in being both timely and accurate.

 # Page navigation
 page_nav: